How do I choose which applied statistics master’s program is best for me?

 What is the cost of tuition for this program?

 Students may complete the program on a full- or part-time basis.
-Current rates for tuition and fees are posted here.
+Current rates for tuition and fees are available on the Admissions page.
 These charges are assessed on a per-credit basis.
-Expect tuition and fees to increase annually by 3-5%.
 You'll also find estimated expenses for housing, books and supplies, transportation, and health insurance.
-The Graduate Admissions site offers detailed information on applying for scholarships and other forms of financial aid.
+The Admissions site offers detailed information on applying for scholarships and other forms of financial aid.

 Are scholarships available?

-All applicants who are interested in being considered for school-based scholarships MUST complete the Free Application for Federal Student Aid (FAFSA) by going to www.fafsa.ed.gov and submitting it electronically to NYU.
-Detailed instructions can be found on the Graduate Admissions financial aid web pages.
+All applicants who are interested in being considered for scholarships MUST complete the Free Application for Federal Student Aid (FAFSA) by going to www.fafsa.ed.gov and submitting it electronically to NYU.
+Detailed instructions can be found on the Graduate Admissions Financial Aid web pages.

 The deadline for submitting the FAFSA to NYU is February 1.
 Please note that the earliest time you can access the form is January 1.